andrew/ultimate-awesome/README.md

 - [awesome-repository](https://github.com/tommymerlin/awesome-repository) - A collection of useful GitHub repositories.
 GitHub项目精选。.
 - [Awesome-Large-Search-Models](https://github.com/zonenoname/Awesome-Large-Search-Models) - Awesome-Large-Search-Models is a collection of papers and resources (Methods, Datasets and other resources) about awesome agentic search (Large search models).
 - [awesome-mcp-enterprise](https://github.com/bh-rat/awesome-mcp-enterprise) - A curated list of awesome MCP (Model Context Protocol) tools, platforms, and services for enterprises.
-- [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
 - [awesome-kagi-css](https://github.com/kawaiier/awesome-kagi-css) - A collection of custom Kagi themes with screenshots.
 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.